bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 *dodge* and *jitter*.
 It is also possible to supply an offset to a categorical location explicitly.
 This is done by adding a numeric value to the end of a category, e.g. ``["Jan", 0.2]`` is the category "Jan" offset by a value of 0.2.
-For hierachical categories, the value is added at the end of the existing list, e.g. ``["West", "Sales", -0,2]``.
+For hierarchical categories, the value is added at the end of the existing list, e.g. ``["West", "Sales", -0,2]``.
 Any numeric value at the end of a list of categories is always interpreted as an offset.